-This sounds truly perfect, running for charity around the beautiful streets of Paris in the spring.
+Running for charity around the beautiful streets of Paris in the spring.
 Does it get any better than that?
-With a fantastic course that starts at the Champs Elyses and takes you along cobbled streets passed the Eiffel Tower and finishes at the Arc De Triomphe, it is no wonder that 40,000 people do this race every year.
+With a fantastic course that starts at the Champs Elyses and takes you along cobbled streets passed the Eiffel Tower and finishes at the Arc De Triomphe, it is no wonder that 57,000 people do this race every year.
 If you missed the chance to enter via the Paris Marathon online entry system why not check out our Paris Marathon charity places.

 About the race